OpenPecha/pecha-workspace/UMAMI_TRACKING_SETUP.md

 Umami is privacy-focused and GDPR compliant:

-- No cookies used
+- No cookies used for tracking
-- No personal data collected
+- User identification is optional and based on authenticated users only
-- All data is anonymized
+- All data is anonymized in aggregate views
-- Users cannot be tracked across websites
+- Users cannot be tracked across different websites
+- User identification data is only stored if explicitly provided

 ## Troubleshooting